redhat-developer-demos/rps-game/README.md

 - Java Development Kit (v17)
 - Maven

-Optionally, you might want to the Quarkus backend upload captures images to AWS S3.
+Optionally, you might want to the Quarkus backend upload captured images to AWS S3.
 This requires creating an S3 bucket and configuring an IAM user with write access to the bucket.
-Check the backend README for more information.
+Check _roshambo-backend/README.md_ for more information.

 ### Local Development